-These towel holders would make a perfect quick gift for someone.
-You can create them in any colors.
-Create seasonal colored ones or create ones to go along with the theme of your kitchen.
+These crochet towel holders would make a perfect quick gift for someone.
+You can crochet them in any colors.
+Create seasonal colored towel toppers or create ones to go along with the theme of a kitchen.

 These are also very quick to make if you sell crochet items at craft fairs.
 Many times people are looking for gifts when attending a craft show.
-If you have these at your table paired with a nice hand towel they’d be a very nice gift for someone to purchase.
+If you have some crochet towel holders at your table paired with a nice hand towel they’d be a very nice gift for someone to purchase.

-This pattern uses a cotton yarn.
+This pattern uses a worsted weight cotton yarn.
 With any crochet kitchen item I love to use cotton.